-Referee: Take position slightly behind (no more than 5-yards) and to the L side of the kicker's initial position.
+Referee: Take position slightly behind (no more than 5-yards) and to the kicking foot side of the kicker's initial position.
 Help to spot out of bound kick if needed.
 Rule on blocking and action behind line, action by, on or near the kicker.

-Umpire: Initial position no more than 10 yards deep and to L side of the formation.
-Be aware of Team B players positioned around the snapper and their actions after the snap.
+Umpire: Be aware of Team B players positioned around the snapper and their actions after the snap.
 After the kick, turn with flow of players and work action in the center of the field.